LING VR

 LING VR (灵镜) is a line of virtual reality headsets founded in 2014 by Beijing VR-TIME Technology Co., Ltd.

 There are currently two product lines under LING VR: BAI series and HEI.
-BAI is a virtual reality headset that structurally similar like Google Cardboard and Samsung Gear VR, mounted with smart phones plus a Bluetooth controller to perform complex input.
+BAI is a virtual reality headset that is structurally similar to Google Cardboard and Samsung Gear VR – using a smart phone as the display – plus a Bluetooth controller to perform complex input.
 HEI is an all-in-one wireless headset that positioning in experiencing high quality VR worlds and games.

 Hardware

 BAI

 BAI is a VR display device achieved by smart phone mounted inside.
 The first publication of BAI is in May 2015 while the product raising funds in Taobao crowd funding platform.